abhi-uoh/Abhi-uoh/README.md

 </br>
 </br>

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on MicroServices
-- 🌱 I’m currently learning DevOps & AWS
+- 🌱 I’m currently learning Spring and Spring-Boot
-- 👯 I’m looking to collaborate on DevOps
+- 👯 I’m looking to collaborate on Spring-Boot
-- 🤔 I’m looking for help with Placement
 - 💬 Ask me about Anything
 - 📫 How to reach me: [Website](https://members.byticians.com/)
 - 😄 Pronouns: He/His